zarakiro/Text-Adventure-RPG/README.md

 ## Demo
 Try the game online on GitHub Pages: [Play the game](https://zarakiro.github.io/Text-Adventure-RPG/)

+## Important Note
+When launching the game, please wait for the AI model to load.
+You will see a message "Model Loaded" displayed on the page when it's ready to play.

 ## Preview
 ![Game Preview](https://github.com/user-attachments/assets/8123ba87-7279-4ccd-97ab-a3e870a195aa)
 ![Ingame Preview](https://github.com/user-attachments/assets/9837ef7e-8d2a-4773-ae57-2c49bd5192ec)

 ## Installation